aerospike/aerospike-client-python/doc/query.rst

         one of the :mod:`aerospike.predicates` methods :meth:`~aerospike.predicates.equals` \
         and :meth:`~aerospike.predicates.between`.

-        :param tuple predicate: the :class:`tuple` produced by one of the :mod:`aerospike.predicates` methods.
+        :param tuple predicate: the :py:func:`tuple` produced by one of the :mod:`aerospike.predicates` methods.

         .. note:: Currently, you can assign at most one predicate to the query.